cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-18.md

 ## Venue

 We're finalising the details for the venue for this course.
 Our expectation is we will host in central or central/east London with easy access to the transport network.

+The course will run from 9.00 to 16.30 on both days.

 <!-- Drip -->
 <script type="text/javascript">